Lion’s mane mushrooms have many proven benefits for your body and mind, but can they really reduce symptoms of multiple sclerosis?

 A myelin sheath is an insulating layer that forms around nerve cells in the central nervous system, as well as the spinal cord.

-These sheaths are mainly found on nerves that need to send quick electrical impulses to the brain, and they form down the entire length of the nerve.
+These sheaths are mainly found on nerves that need to send quick electrical impulses to the brain, and they form, through the process of myelination, down the entire length of the nerve.

 Myelin sheaths protect the nerves from electrical impulses generated by neurons that are in close proximity, and help the neuron they’re attached to send impulses more rapidly.

 Symptoms of MS are caused by the inability of myelin sheaths to do their jobs due to damage.
 The immune system attacks neurons in the brain, which can cause a person with MS to experience the following symptoms: